 For many (us here at Park Savers included), where you choose to stay for your Walt Disney World vacation is half the magic.
 From themed rooms and dining to perks like not having to track down your car in the Epcot parking lot, staying at one of the Disney resorts doesn’t just make your trip easier, it can also be an attraction in and of itself.
 That is especially the case at Animal Kingdom Lodge.

 Right next door to Animal Kingdom Park, the resort is basically a Disney safari hotel tucked away in the largest theme park in the world.
 And honestly, what’s not to like about that?
 So, we decided to stop by the Disney Animal Kingdom Lodge and check out what the resort has to offer.
-Keep reading for everything you need to know about the Disney Animal Kingdom Lodge, and our take on what you can expect during a stay there.
+Keep reading for everything you need to know in this Disney Animal Kingdom Lodge guide, and our take on what you can expect during a stay there.
+Updated September 29, 2021

 Disney’s Animal Kingdom Lodge, as we mentioned earlier, is located next door to Disney’s Animal Kingdom Park and is split into two main parts: the main hotel, called Jambo House, and Kidani Village, the resort’s Disney Vacation Club villas.
 In fact, if we’re getting technical, these are actually considered two separate Disney hotels, namely Disney’s Animal Kingdom Lodge and Disney’s Animal Kingdom Villas – Kidani Village.